I love camping! My parents took us camping every summer growing up and we had the best time!

 Aside from looking at the beautiful autumn leaves and enjoying the mild weather, the mountains offer plenty of fun activities throughout the fall months.

 One of the main reasons we decided to do a fall camping trip was to go apple picking!
 (I highly recommend Stepp’s Hillcrest Orchard.)
-There are also pumpkin patches, Halloween activities, tons of breweries to visit, festivals, corn mazes, etc.
+There are also pumpkin patches, Halloween activities, tons of breweries, festivals, corn mazes, etc.

 And fall is the perfect time to go hiking in the mountains.
-The many, many waterfalls near Asheville are made even more beautiful when surrounded by the colorful fall leaves.
+The dozens of waterfalls near Asheville are even more beautiful when surrounded by colorful fall leaves.
 We saw Looking Glass Falls during our trip and it was gorgeous!